giardap/Ring/README.md

 To use this you need to find your referrerId, inviteCode, and referrerLink. to find these you will need to use a network tracker such as Charles Proxy or Burp suite and grab the request when clicking your referrering link.
-What you need to do is simple as this
+What you need to do is simple as this.

+Step 1.
 Create a ring account in the neighbors app.

+Step 2.
 Head over to the referral section
-Copy the link and and paste into wherever you can trace the response Once you examine the response you will find something that looks like this.
+Step 3.
+Copy the link and and paste into wherever you can trace the response Step 4.
+Once you examine the response you will find something that looks like this.
 ```{
   "session_id" : "615809008687086307",
   "identity" : "youremail@here.com",